 Some of the links in this post are affiliate links; this blog receives a small commission from sales made through such links at no extra cost for you.
 All opinions remain my own.

 We have been to Mexico numerous times, and have rented a car two times.
 On our last trip, we logged almost 800 miles driving around the Yucatan with our two children.
 Driving can seem overwhelming, but it is a great way to be able to have the freedom to explore.

 Here are some tips we learned along the way.

-We have rented from Avant Car Rental two times now, without any issues.
-An employee with an Avant shirt and sign printed with our name picks us up at the airport and brings us to the rental car place.
+We have rented from Avant Car Rental two times, without any issues.
+An employee with an Avant shirt and sign printed with our name has picked us up at the airport and brings us to the Avant car rental place.
 When you come out of the airport terminal in Cancun, there are so many people trying to wave you down, so just getting out of there with a reputable company is a good start to the trip.

 ~ Make sure that we have appropriate insurance on the car.

 ~ Make sure you choose a car that can fit your luggage.

 ~ Try to find a rental car without a company logo on it.

 We used our phones for navigation, so we made sure that we could also charge our phones in the car.
 Aside from time spent driving, it is important to keep your phones charged during travel, so bring cables and even a cigarette adapter if needed.

 We also used a dash cam in the event anything were to happen during our road trip, from an accident to a police stop.